 So, you’re at a restaurant.
 It’s lunch time.
 You’re hot.
 You order iced tea.
 It arrives and you pour a couple of packets of sugar into your tea and stir and stir and stir and stir, waiting for the sugar to dissolve.
 It doesn’t so you settle for sipping mostly-sweetened tea, trying hard not to catch those undissolved granules of sugar that linger at the bottom of your glass.
 If this sounds familiar, I’ve got the solution – Simple Syrup!

 How to Make Simple Syrup

-Bartenders have long known the value of simple syrup.
+Bartenders have long known the value of magical elixir.
 It’s a great way to sweeten cocktails without dealing with undissolved grains of sugar.
-Dress up your favorite fruit salad with a little simple syrup or use it as a base for making sorbets.
+Dress up your favorite fruit salad with a little or use it as a base for making sorbets.

-You can make flavored simple syrup by adding fresh herbs, spices, citrus slices or even sliced jalapeños for a sweet and spicy version.
+You can make flavored versions by adding fresh herbs, spices, citrus slices or even sliced jalapeños for a sweet and spicy version.
 If adding other ingredients, add them once the sugar begins to boil.
 Let the syrup steep until cool.
-Strain syrup before using.
+Strain before using.

 - 1 cup sugar

 - sliced fresh ginger (don't bother peeling it)